BrianLusina/jtscripts/StringManipulation/Readme.md

 nameThatNumber(99)  // returns "ninety nine"
 ```
 Words should be seperated by only spaces and not hyphens.
 No need to validate parameters, they will always be in the range [0, 99].
 Make sure that the returned String has no leading of trailing spaces.
 Good luck!

+## Palindrome

+A palindrome is a word, phrase, number, or other sequence of characters which reads the same backward or forward.
+Allowances may be made for adjustments to capital letters, punctuation, and word dividers.

+true == is_palindrome("anna")
+false == is_palindrome("walter")